Arion (character): The New 52 onward (2011 - current)

 In the "Drowned Earth" crossover storyline, Arion is mentioned in passing and appears in flashbacks, revealing Atlantis and Themyscira once held an alliance as they once sought space exploration, with his close confidante being Asteria, a past Amazon champion, and Arion being one of the few men respected in Amazon history.
 In his youth, he was also protege to Poseidon and learned the existence of the Life Force through him.
 Eager to share and unaware of Poseidon's envious and selfish nature, he believes Poseidon's lies when he frames the sea gods who claimed interest in the Life Force as conquerors, a guilt-ridden Arion instead using his magic and technology to invert the Life Force into Death Force, creating the Tear of Extinction and banishing them to the Graveyard of Gods, an afterlife for dead gods, at the cost of his sanity. and seemingly life.
 This incident, according to a guilt-ridden Poseidon much latter, inspired isolationist foreign policies despite Arion's policies promoting the opposite while making enemies out of the alien gods (known as the Triumvirate of Sea Gods or Ocean Lords), whom were innocent and later attacked Earth thousands of years later while bearing a grudge against Atlantis.
 However, Queen Mera, the ruling monarch of Atlantis, would fulfill Arion's intents by using the Clarion to broadcast her intentions of connecting her kingdom with interested, oceanic alien worlds.

-Both the Hardline Choices and Drown Earth storylines conflicted in some accounts, with the former suggesting he became insane due to Khaji Da while the latter through the use of the Tear of Extinction led to his death, with a skeleton displaced.
-This discrepancy is addressed in the 2021 edition of the DC Comics Encyclopedia, explaining that he was driven insane due to the Tear of Exitinction but disappeared, with Atlantean authorities obfuscated details of his fall by claiming he perished.
+Both the Hardline Choices and Drowned Earth storylines conflicted in some accounts, with the former suggesting that Arion he became insane due to Khaji Da while the latter through the use of the Tear of Extinction led to his death, with a skeleton displaced.
+This discrepancy is addressed in the 2021 edition of the DC Comics Encyclopedia, explaining that he was driven insane due to the Tear of Extinction but disappeared, with Atlantean authorities obfuscated details of his fall by claiming he perished.
 The entry still implied the former storyline still took place alongside the previous Camelot Falls.

 In the 2018 Justice League backup issues of Justice League Dark, the famous sorcerer of Arthurian legends, Merlin, plots to conquer all of the magic under his control.
 His quest pits him against Justice League Dark, Aquaman, and Atlantis's Silent School.
 Wanting to control the extra-dimensional wellspring of Atlantean magic known as Darkworld without doing so personally, he uses his magical knowledge to resurrect Arion, who has a natural connection to Darkworld and puts him under mind control as one of his Sapphire Knights and is prophesized to destroy Doctor Fate's Tower of Fate.